 No strolling to the chips aisle, browsing down candy lane or anything else like that.

 A couple of weeks ago, my parents in law baked apples as a dessert for our meal.
+They didn’t know about my no-sugar challenge at the time.
 Yum, I thought, a dessert with only fruit!
 After a couple of bites, I thought I’d double check with them whether there was sugar in the apples and indeed – there was.